bibhubhatta/cmps366-pente-prolog/log/log.md

 - Test and implement predicate to get_all_board_columns 0.5
 - Test and implement predicate to get diagonal positions 0.5
   - Implement bound checking for up, down, left, and right positions
+- Test and implement predicates to get_neighbors 0.75
+  - Bound validation for up, down, left, and right positions are removed because valid_position now checks for bounds; this makes it easy to get the neighbors of a position